allanchen95/MEgo2Vec-Embedding-Matched-Ego-Networks-for-User-Alignment-Across-Social-Networks/README.md

 Note: Running this project will consume upwards of 20GB hard disk space.
 The overall pipeline will take several hours.
 You are recommended to run this project on a Linux server.

 ## Data Description
-Training data in this demo are in the _data_ directory.
-If you want to download the original network data (AMiner, Linkedin), please click [here]().
+Training data in this demo is about AMiner - Linkedin networks which is placed in the _data_ directory.
+If you want to download the original network data (AMiner, Linkedin), please use the link : https://pan.baidu.com/s/1b6_8jd8J9CGiCpyFBfZgoQ  密码:xacn .
+If you want to get other networks (Twitter, MySpace LastFm...), please click the [link](https://www.aminer.cn/cosnet)

 ## How to run
 ```bash